nst/STTwitter/README.md

 [2013-03] STTwitter can use [Application Only](https://dev.twitter.com/docs/auth/application-only-auth) authentication
 [2013-03] [Adium](http://adium.im/) developers have [chosen](http://permalink.gmane.org/gmane.network.instant-messaging.adium.devel/2332) to use STTwitter to handle Twitter connectivity in Adium, starting from version 1.5.7.

-### Brief Description
+### Short Description

-`STTwitter` is lightweight Objective-C wrapper for Twitter REST API 1.1.
+`STTwitter` is lightweight Objective-C library for Twitter REST API 1.1.

 It works on iOS 5+ and OS X 10.7+.